vialink/vlk-django-jsonfield/README.md

 Who is using
 ------------

-This project is used in Vialink software since 2013 January.
+This project is used in Vialink software since January, 2013.
 Are you using it?
 Let us know :)

 Contributing
 ------------